Reconstructing quantum theory from diagrammatic postulates: Distinguishing quantum and classical systems

 In other words, it is really the existence of correlations mediated by \emph{pure} states (and/or effects) that is the distinguishing feature of quantum theory.
 Any other apparently odd feature of quantum theory should, in principle, be able to be traced back to this.

-\begin{proposition}[Triviality of leaks restricts to quantum systems] \end{proposition} \proof For quantum theory all leaks are trivial, and for any other C*-algebra we can construct a non trivial leak by leaking the `which branch' information, i.e.:
+\begin{proposition}The triviality of leaks restricts to quantum systems.\end{proposition} \proof For quantum theory all leaks are trivial, and for any other C*-algebra, we can construct a non-trivial leak by leaking the `which branch' information.
+That is,

-is only trivial when $k$ takes a single value and the system is fully quantum. \endproof
+is trivial only when $k$ takes a single value and the system is fully quantum. \endproof

 This can be seen as a generalised no-broadcasting theorem, or, that information gain always causes disturbance of a quantum system.
 This does not seem to be a particularly surprising feature of nature.
-At least, as soon as one takes the view that measurements should be described by an interaction between systems, then even going back to Newton it is not surprising that this should have an effect on the system being measured.
+At least, as soon as one takes the view that measurements are physical and should be described by an interaction between systems.
+Then, even going back to Newton, it is not surprising that a measurement should have an impact on the system being measured.

-The fact that we have these two ways to characterise quantum systems is also not surprising as it can generally be shown that: \begin{proposition} For any process theory with cups and caps, purity of the cup (or cap) is equivalent to the triviality of all leaks. \end{proposition} \proof Firstly note that there is a one-to-one correspondence between the leaks for a system and dilations of the cup.
+The fact that we have these two ways to characterise fully quantum systems is also not surprising, for it can generally be shown that: \begin{proposition} For any process theory with cups \& caps, purity of the cup (or cap) is equivalent to the triviality of all leaks. \end{proposition} \proof Firstly note that there is a one-to-one correspondence between the leaks for a system and dilations of the cup.
 That is, any leak, $l$, will define a dilation of the cup, $L$ as:

 Moreover, any dilation, $S$, of the cup will define a leak, $s$ as:

 Then it is clear, that if the leak is trivial then the corresponding dilation factorises and vice versa: